 1 cup Blueberries (washed and patted dry)

-In a small mixing bowl, combine eggs, sweeteners, flour, yogurt, vanilla, lemon juice and salt.
+In a small mixing bowl, combine eggs, sweeteners, yogurt, vanilla, lemon juice and salt.
 Mix until incorporated.
-Pour blueberries over the baked crust.
-Gently pour the lemon filling over berries.
+Add flour and gently add berries.
+Pour over bottom crust.
 Crumble dough topping over the filling.
-Some will sink into the filling, that’s okay!
-Change the oven rack to the top third position in the oven.
-Place the bars back in the oven for another 20-22 minutes or until the middle is no longer wiggly.
+Place the bars back in the oven for another 20 minutes or until the middle is no longer wiggly.
 Turn oven to broil and broil for about 30 seconds until the tops are lightly golden.
 Remove bars from oven and allow bars to cool in the fridge for about 1 hour.
 Slice into squares and serve.

 Makes 9-12 bars